-Welcome to the ODU Preparing Future Faculty (PFF).
+Welcome to the ODU Preparing Future Faculty (PFF) program.
 It is the mission of the ODU PFF program to expose graduate students and post-doctoral fellows to the diverse roles, responsibilities, and rewards of an academic career.
 In doing so it focuses particularly on the teaching and service roles sometimes not included in doctoral training.
-Fundamental research skills, such as grant writing, publishing, and academic job searching, are also addressed.
+Fundamental research skills, such as grant writing, and publishing, and academic job searching, are also addressed.

 PFF is a national initiative sponsored by the Council of Graduate Schools and the Association of American Colleges & Universities and supported by numerous disciplinary organizations in the life sciences, math, computer science, the social sciences, health sciences, and humanities.
 PFF involves providing graduate students with information and experiences relevant to academic careers in their field.
-Each semester, talks and workshops are offered related to the skills required to build a successful academic career.

 Any questions should be directed to: